Caring for your loved one with congestive heart failure

 - Certain Medications

-In addition, the disease trends have shown that congestive heart failure affects more elderly women than men.
-Not to mention, owing to high rates of hypertension in the former group.
-It is equally important to understand and recognize the signs and symptoms of congestive heart failure.
-In this case, it becomes very important for timely initiation of treatment.
+In addition, disease trends have shown that congestive heart failure affects more older women than men.
+Not to mention due to high hypertension rates in the former group.
+Therefore, understanding and recognizing the signs and symptoms of congestive heart failure are equally important.
+In this case, it becomes essential for the timely initiation of treatment.

 Symptoms of congestive heart failure